Cosmetic products

 • the method of manufacture, which must be in accordance with good manufacturing practice

-• an assessment of safety for human health of the finished product, inthe form of a 'cosmetic product safety report' (CPSR) signed by a qualified safety assessor, according to the criteria as stipulated in the Regulation.
-In addition, a specific safety assessment is required for cosmetic products intended for use on children under the age of three, and for cosmetic products intended exclusively for use in external intimate hygiene
+• an assessment of safety for human health of the finished product, including the criteria as stipulated in the Regulation.
+There are additional criteria where the product is intended for use on children under three years old or exclusively for use in external intimate hygiene (see above)

 • existing data on the undesirable effects on human health resulting from use of the product.
 This information must also be made easily available to the general public